Chris Curry (baseball): Professional career

 Curry was drafted in the 9th round by the Chicago Cubs in the 1999 Major League Baseball draft.

 Curry began his professional career with the Eugene Emeralds of the Class A Northwest League, where he batted .227 with two home runs.

 Coaching career

 On November 7, 2008, Curry was named a volunteer assistant for the Arkansas Razorbacks baseball team.
 On July 17, 2010, Curry was introduced as the head coach at Meridian Community College.
 Curry lead Meridian to a 69–44 record as the head coach.
 On June 26, 2012, Curry was named the pitching coach at Northwestern State.

 After two seasons at Northwestern State, Curry was named the head coach of the Little Rock Trojans baseball program.
 Curry lead the Trojans to a 26–26 regular season record and a third-place finish in the Sun Belt Conference in 2016, as a result, he was named the Sun Belt Conference Coach of the Year.
+His 2024 Trojans won the Ohio Valley Conference regular season championship, but lost in the OVC Tournament.
+Curry led his 2025 team to an upset victory in the OVC Tournament championship, and pushed the LSU Tigers in the Baton Rouge Regional before losing.
+In 2026, his Trojans finished third in the OVC regular season, and went on to win the conference tournament for the second year in a row.
+Curry and Little Rock also set a school record for wins in a season with 36.